iPhoring/PathPlanning/README.md

 --

-Based on the speed and location the below code design the behavior of the car.
+Based on the speed and location the below code designs the behavior of the car.
 ![image6](./images/behavior.png )

-This part of the code generates the safe trajector that car should follow to reach the designation following speed limit and avoiding max jerck.
+This part of the code generates the safe trajectory to reach the destination fulfilling the following:
+-maintaining speed limit
+-avoiding max jerk
+-changing lanes when needed and safe

 ![image7](./images/trajectory.png)

 ---